PubInv/PIRDS-pubinv-respiration-data-standard/PIRDS-v.0.1.md

 the standard for inhalation airway from exhalation standard.

 A minial ventilator might provide D0, B0, and A0.

+## Assertions

+Assertions have the same structure as measurements.
+The begin with the character "A".
+The most important asseritons are:

+1. "B" : Type "B" bpm
+2. "V" : Type "V", tidal volume in milliters
+3. "X" : Maxiumum (peak) pressure
+4. "E" : Minimum airway pressure (PEEP)

+We have not defined the time period of the these assertions.
+At present, it is undefined.
+It may loosely be construed as "since the last such event reported".
+(Lauria, should we add a second field to represent the start of the time period of the asswertion?)

 ## Meta Events